Double-Exponential transformation: A quick review of a Japanese tradition

 \section{Abstract}

-This article is a short introduction to numerical methods using the double exponential (DE) transformation, such as tanh-sinh quadrature and DE-Sinc approximation.
-The DE-based methods for numerical computation have been developed intensively in Japan and the objective of this article is to describe the history in addition to the underlying mathematical ideas.
+This paper is a short introduction to numerical methods using the double exponential (DE) transformation, such as tanh-sinh quadrature and DE-Sinc approximation.
+The DE-based methods for numerical computation have been developed intensively in Japan and the objective of this paper is to describe their history in addition to the underlying mathematical ideas.

 {\bf Keywords}: Double exponential transformation, DE integration formula, tanh-sinh quadrature, DE-Sinc method.